joshbruce/fourth-earth-raw/public/content.md

 ## Setting

 Settings describe where, when, what, the theme, and possibly a high-level, central tension the characters exist within.
-The setting may include a specific, short-term plot (sometimes called an adventure) or a generic, long-term campaign or be completely open for exploration.
+The setting may include a specific, short-term plot (sometimes called an adventure or quest); a generic, long-term campaign; be open for exploration with no predetermined story; or, a combination.
 A theme establishes the type of character, technologies, and similar.

 Guidelines: